digidotcom/xbee-java/examples/communication/SendSerialDataAsyncSample/ReadMe.txt

   Files
   ----------
     * com.digi.xbee.api.sendserialdataasync.MainApp.java:
       Main application class.
-Instantiates an XBee device, establishes a serial connection with it and sends the serial data to the specified XBee device.
+It instantiates an XBee device, establishes a serial connection with it and sends the serial data to the specified XBee device.
 Finally it prints out the result of the sent operation.

   Requirements